buildbot/buildbot/master/docs/manual/cfg-global.rst

 Prioritizing Builders
 ~~~~~~~~~~~~~~~~~~~~~

-.. bbcfg:: prioritizeBuilders
+.. bb:cfg:: prioritizeBuilders

 By default, buildbot will attempt to start builds on builders in order from the
 builder with the highest priority or oldest pending requst to the
 lowest priority, newest request.
 This behaviour can be
-customized with the :bbcfg:`prioritizeBuilders` configuration key.
+customized with the :bb:cfg:`prioritizeBuilders` configuration key.
 This key specifies a function which is called with two arguments: a
-:bbcfg:`BuildMaster` and a list of :class:`Builder` objects.
+:bb:cfg:`BuildMaster` and a list of :class:`Builder` objects.
 It
 should return a list of :class:`Builder` objects in the desired order.
 It may also remove items from the list if builds should not be started
 on those builders.
 If necessary, this function can return its